-2009
+2011 2010

-(In tho usands)
+(In th ousands)

-Audit Fees(a) \$4,896 \$5,327
+Audit Fees(a) \$4,558 \$4,896

-Audit-Related Fees(b) 570 584
+Audit-Related Fees(b) 1,312 570

-Tax Fees(c) 868 816
+Tax Fees(c) 647 868

-Total \$ 6,334 \$6,727
+Total \$6,517 \$ 6,334

-- (a) Audit Fees: Fees for audit services billed in 2010 and 2009 consisted of: - audit of the Company's annual consolidated financial statements (amounts include an attestation report on management's assessment of internal control over financial reporting); - · reviews of the Company's quarterly consolidated financial statements; - · statutory and regulatory audits; and - · consents and other services related to SEC matters. - (b) Audit-Related Fees: Fees for audit-related services billed in 2010 and 2009 consisted of: - due diligence associated with acquisitions; - · financial accounting and reporting consultations; - · employee benefit plan audits; and - agreed-upon procedures engagements.
+- (a) Audit Fees: Fees for audit services billed in 2011 and 2010 consisted of: - audit of the Company's annual consolidated financial statements (amounts include an attestation report on management's assessment of internal control over financial reporting); - reviews of the Company's quarterly consolidated financial statements; - (b) Audit-Related Fees: Fees for audit-related services billed in 2011 and 2010 consisted of: - · statutory and regulatory audits;

-- (c) Tax Fees: Fees for tax services billed in 2010 and 2009 consisted of: - fees for tax compliance services totaled \$224,934 and \$262,276 in 2010 and 2009, respectively.
-Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred to document, compute, and obtain government approval for amounts to be included in tax filings and consisted of: - (i) federal, state and local income tax return assistance; - (ii) sales and use, property and other tax return assistance; and - (iii) assistance with tax audits and appeals. - fees for tax planning and advice services totaled \$643,342 in 2010 and \$553,256 in 2009.
+- consents and other services related to SEC matters; - due diligence associated with acquisitions; - financial accounting and reporting consultations; - · employee benefit plan audits; and - · agreed-upon procedures engagements. - (c) Tax Fees: Fees for tax services billed in 2011 and 2010 consisted of: - fees for tax compliance services totaled \$218,000 and \$224,934 in 2011 and 2010, respectively.
+Tax compliance services are services rendered based upon facts already in existence or transactions that have already occurred to document, compute, and obtain government approval for amounts to be included in tax filings and consisted of: - (i) federal, state and local income tax return assistance; - (ii) sales and use, property and other tax return assistance; and - (iii) assistance with tax audits and appeals. - fees for tax planning and advice services totaled \$428,860 in 2011 and \$643,342 in 2010.
 Tax planning and advice are services rendered with respect to proposed transactions or that alter a transaction to obtain a particular tax result.